skip navigation

 Quinn’s career also includes stops with the Colorado Avalanche (2012-13) and AHL’s Lake Erie Monsters (2009-12).
 As head coach in Lake Erie, Quinn guided the Monsters to their first-ever playoff berth in 2010-11.

 In between the NTDP and Lake Erie, he spent five seasons (2004-09) as the associate head coach at Boston University, where he helped the Terriers to the NCAA national title in 2009.
-Quinn’s other collegiate coaching positions have been at Northeastern (1995-96) and Nebraska-Omaha (1996-2002).
+Quinn’s other collegiate coaching positions have been at Northeastern (1995-96) and Omaha (1996-2002).

 Selected in the first round (13th overall) by the Minnesota North Stars in the 1984 NHL Entry Draft, Quinn’s playing career ended prematurely after he was diagnosed with a blood disorder.
 Prior to his career ending, Quinn was an All-Hockey East and All-New England defenseman at Boston University.
 A co-captain during his senior year in 1987-88, Quinn was also a member of the 1986 U.S. National Junior Team that earned bronze, the country’s first-ever medal at the IIHF World Junior Championship.